Gypsy Moth - Information about this Non-Native Invasive Insect

 | ||The Bay County Gypsy Moth Suppression Program was established in 1989 to control outbreak levels of the invasive species Lymantria dispar (Gypsy Moth) that were beginning to cause damage to area trees.
 Heavy infestations of the Gypsy Moth cause area wide damage to trees, woodlots and adjacent property when the caterpillar life stage eats the leaves off of area trees (defoliation).
 Gypsy Moths prefer to feed on oak, poplar, birch, willow, apple, and even spruce and pine.
 These are the dominant trees types in our landscape and woodlots.
 Defoliation makes the trees susceptible to disease and even death.
 The Gypsy Moth program serves to protect trees in Bay County from defoliation and damage from Gypsy Moth caterpillars by controlling Gypsy Moth Populations before they reach outbreak levels. |

-The 2020 Gypsy Moth Egg Mass Monitoring is Underway!
+The 2020 Gypsy Moth Egg Mass Fall/Winter Monitoring is Competed!

 Services Offered by the Gypsy Moth Suppression Program